Royal Berkshire Militia: French Revolutionary and Napoleonic Wars

 From 1785 to 1791 the militia carried out 28 days' annual training, but to save money only two-thirds of the men were actually called out each year.
 As the international situation deteriorated in late 1792, the militia began to be embodied.
 Two thirds of the Berkshires were assembled at the Forbury, Reading, on 18 December, and a week later orders were issued to call out the remainder and to hold a ballot to fill vacancies.
 Hence the militia was already embodied when Revolutionary France declared war on Britain on 1 February 1793.
 However, the colonel, the Earl of Radnor, found that the fines levied in Berkshire on balloted men who did not wish to serve were not enough to hire volunteer substitutes, and in 1794 he proposed to keep repeating the ballot for each vacancy until it was filled.

 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 Early in 1793 the Royal Berkshires were quartered in towns along the South Coast of England.
 On 6 March, while commanding a detachment escorting French prisoners from Rye to Dover, Lieutenant the Earl of Barrymore died when the fusil he was carrying went off as he boarded his carriage.
-In July the regiment went to a camp at Waterdown, near Tunbridge Wells, one of several established in the invasion-threatened South East of England The camps were broken up on 29 October and the regiment went into winter quarters at Romsey in Hampshire.
+In July the regiment joined a large encampment at Broadwater Common, Waterdown Forest, outside Tunbridge Wells, one of several established in the invasion-threatened South East of England.
+The whole camp moved to Ashdown Forest at the beginning of August and then to Brighton for two weeks before returning to Broadwater Common.
+The camps were broken up on 29 October and the regiment went into winter quarters at Romsey in Hampshire.